How to Get Out of Debt on a Low Income

 Generally, a low-income household is one whose taxable income for the year prior was not more than 150% higher than the poverty guidelines.
 We’ll use that number here, though some organizations may extend the limit to 200%.

-In 2024, the federal poverty guideline for a one-person household in the 48 contiguous states was $15,060; that means a low-income one-person household would be $22,590.
-Alaska and Hawaii have different numbers because the cost of living is higher in those states.
+Based on 2025 numbers and projections for 2026, the federal poverty guideline for a one-person household in the 48 contiguous states will be approximately $15,650; a low-income one-person household would then be approximately $23,475.

-The U.S. Department of Health and Human Services (HHS) defines the poverty guidelines yearly, based on income and size of household.
-The charts below show what those numbers are for 2024, as well as the resulting low-income household guidelines, in the 48 contiguous states, Alaska and Hawaii.
+The U.S. Department of Health and Human Services (HHS) issues the poverty guidelines yearly, based on income and size of household.
+The charts below show the 2025 numbers, as well as the resulting low-income household guidelines, in the 48 contiguous states.

 Low-Income and Poverty Line Criteria in the 48 Contiguous States and the District of Columbia